chilcano/service-mesh-workshop/labs/00-k8s/eks/README.md

 $ sudo mv /tmp/eksctl /usr/local/bin
 ```

-### 1.2.
-For Linux

-## 2. Create an AWS EKS Cluster

-The AWS Cli is not required, but sometimes it's needed to work directly with AWS API.
+Install `awscli`.
+The AWS Cli is not mandatory, but sometimes it's needed to work directly with AWS API.
 To install it execute the next commands:
 ```sh
 $ brew install awscli
 $ brew update awscli